ICT4LT

 What other benefits of ICT can you think of?
 Let us know: Feedback.

 It has also been argued that technology of any sort gets in the way of language learning.
 People have learned languages successfully for hundreds of years without resorting to any kind of technology.
 During the 1960s language laboratories were introduced into educational institutions in the UK.
 The language lab boomed in the late 1960s and 1970s, and then went rapidly out of fashion.
 The demise of the language lab is often pointed to as an example of the failure of technology.
-It was not, however, the failure of technology.
+But it was not the failure of technology.
 The failure of the language lab was due largely to human failures - a lack of investment in training teachers how to use it and a lack of imagination: see Ely (1984).
 Training is crucial - the main reason why we have designed the ICT4LT materials.
 Technology alone is not a panacea - although it is often perceived that way by administrators.
 If insufficient effort is put into training teachers to use technology - and to use it imaginatively - then it is probably better to dispense with technology altogether: see Davies (1997).

 Learning to use a computer is rather like learning to drive a car.
 Some people can learn to drive in ten hours while others need 40 hours.
 Once you have learned to drive, however, you can get from point A to point B quicker than you did before - subject to traffic conditions.
 The same principle applies to learning to use a computer.
 The time taken to learn how to use it varies considerably from person to person, but once the necessary skills have been acquired you can do many things quicker than you did before.
 You still need to use your imagination, however.
 The main problem with introducing computers into language teaching was identified by Jones (1986) in an article that should be essential reading for all language teachers considering using new technologies.
 The title of Jones's article says it all: "It's not so much the program: more what you do with it: the importance of methodology in CALL".